If you cant find what you are looking for here, then please feel free to contact us.

 6/0 Seed Bead 1.5mm

-A. It is a layer of 10Kt or better gold mechanically bonded under heat & pressure to one or more surfaces of supporting base metal, then rolled or drawn to a given thickness.
+Gold FIlled is a layer of 10Kt or better gold mechanically bonded under heat & pressure to one or more surfaces of supporting base metal, then rolled or drawn to a given thickness.
 The finished product has a surface layer of gold of the appropriate karatage, which is very thick compared to rolled gold plate or the heaviest electroplate (gold plated) material.
 Unlike Gold Plated items, Gold-Filled items are generally considered life-time products, and the gold layer will not quickly wear off, as it will in electroplated products.
+On the other hand gold plated items are considered “fashion items” and are often “flash gold plated” with a very, very thin layer of gold plate – exposure to sweat, perfumes, cosmetics and general wear can very quickly cause flash gold plated items to tarnish quite quickly – therefore Gold Plated findings are significantly lower in cost than Gold Filled.
+18k and 14k Gold Plated items have a thicker layer of gold plate than the regular gold plated items and last a lot longer than “flash gold plated” items.
+Due to the higher gold content 18k and 14k Gold Plated are more expensive than regular gold plate but are a far more affordable alternative to Gold FIlled.